HIGH WINDS – HOLDING THE TENT DOWN?

 This is where the Trimline canopy excels.
 I’ve been in heavy rains and have remained dry, as have (most importantly) my prints.
 While others are holding down their tents during high winds, I simply go about the business at hand, talking with customers about my photography.

 In consecutive years, I’ve come back on the Sunday morning of a 2-day autumn art show only to see the late night very high wind storm destroy lighter tents.
+My Trimline was still standing, just as I had left it the night before.

 When I first started, I’d use only the weights, both on grass and pavement.
-As you may suspect, weights are the only option when set up on on a street or pavement.
+As you may suspect, weights are the only option when set up on a street or pavement.

 One evening of a two-day show, using only the weights set up on grass, very high 60mph wind gusts blew through the art fair venue.
 This occurred well after the show had closed and we had departed for the day.
 Although the front was forecasted to come through, the strong winds were somewhat of a surprise.